Frequently Asked Questions

 Definitely!
 In fact, adult patients make up a large portion of our patient population.
 Koch Orthodontics offers a variety of different options of traditional or ceramic braces, or Invisalign to help adults improve their smiles in a way that best fits their lifestyle.

 Do you offer flexible appointment scheduling?

 Yes, we do our best to accommodate your appointment needs!
 Our office is open Tuesday through Friday from 8 AM to 4:30 PM.

 If you can’t make it into the office for your free consultation, we offer a virtual smile assessment.

 Simply snap a few photos of your teeth from the directed angles and upload your images to our website.
 Dr. Keith Koch will review the photos and call you with his estimate on the length of treatment and cost of Invisalign or braces.

 Which insurance plans do you accept?

 We submit to most insurance plans.
-If you have any insurance-related questions about establishing care at our practice, please call our office at (585) 243-3174 to speak with our treatment coordinator, Emily.
-She will be able to gather your insurance information for you and check your coverage on the spot.
+If you have any insurance-related questions about establishing care at our practice, please call our office at (585) 243-3174 to speak with our treatment coordinator, who will be able to gather your insurance information for you and check your coverage on the spot.